 - Music plays when you load the page

 If your site is running on Flash, that is another tell-tale sign it’s time to make an upgrade.
-While Flash did enable us to do some nifty stuff in the early days, many of today’s smart phones can’t read Flash.
-This is a big issue since most people use their phone to access the web.
+While Flash did enable us to do some nifty stuff in the early days, many of today’s smartphones can’t read Flash.
+This is a big issue since most people use their phones to access the web.
 Flash also slows down your site, which again is a big deal when it comes to your users.
 Worst of all, having a website that looks and feels old conveys to your visitors an impression that you don’t really care.
 You want a site that reflects your business and gives them a great first impression.

 2. It’s “Slow as Molasses”

 Nothing will kill your online marketing efforts faster than a slow website.
 Nearly half of all website users expect a site to load within 2 seconds. ( It took you longer to read that last sentence.)
 When they say “speed kills,” they are right.
 Because the public’s attention span is getting shorter and shorter, you need to be sure that your site meets their expectations.

 The reason many sites load slowly is due to heavy coding or the use of an old platform or old servers.
 By redesigning your site, you can fix most of these issues.
 By using a CMS like WordPress and hiring a web designer who knows how to code, you can get a great-looking site that loads fast.
 If you notice that your site is still slow after a redesign, it may be your server.
 Contact your hosting company to see if your site is on an older server and ask them to upgrade you to a new one.

 3. It’s Not Mobile Responsive